diptanshu1991/LoFT/README.md

 Lightweight finetuning, quantization and local inference for small language models, on CPU.

 > **Status: no longer maintained.** I stopped work on LoFT in 2025.
-Finetuning turned out to be something a team does once and then walks away from, and the users it attracted were mostly hobbyists, so there was no recurring reason to come back to the tool.
-The code works and the benchmarks below are real.
-I have left it up as a reference.
+The code works and the benchmarks below are real, but I am not developing it further.
 Customize small models (1-3B) with LoRA adapters.
 Train, quantize and run entirely on CPU, including on an 8GB MacBook.

 ---

 ## What LoFT does

-- Finetune small LLMs (e.g. TinyLlama) using LoRA
+- Fine-tune small LLMs (e.g. TinyLlama) using LoRA
 - Merge adapters into a standalone Hugging Face model
 - Export to GGUF
 - Quantize to Q4_0 for CPU inference